A History of the Azores

 Dostoevsky’s Pauk, where, terrified, we watch

 a giant spider sleep.
-Gate of Ishtar lions have
+Gates of Ishtar lions have

 all but lost their pride.
 Magreb Arabs, gathered